-The Rule of Thirds is a basic compositional technique in photography, painting and videography.
-In this article, we’ll look about this rule and how to use it effectively to take the perfect shot, also how to combine it with other artistic techniques.
+The Rule of Thirds is an essential compositional technique in photography, painting, and videography.
+This article will look at this rule and use it effectively to take the perfect shot and combine it with other artistic techniques.

-Most people who are into photography are well aware that composition is fundamental.
-Unless a beginner may have a doubt about where to start when studying this art form.
-And even despite the fact that everyone has heard the principle that it is impossible to place an object right in the center of the frame.
+Most people who are into photography are well aware that composition is fundamental unless a beginner may doubt where to start studying this art form.
+And even though everyone has heard that it is impossible to place an object right in the center of the frame.

 What is Rule of Thirds?

-According to this rule, the photograph is mentally divided into a grid with nine equal parts, which are formed by two horizontal and vertical lines.
+According to this rule, the photograph is mentally divided into a grid with nine equal parts formed by two horizontal and vertical lines.
 These lines intersect four times, and it is around these points that it is desirable to place objects in the frame.
 This draws the viewer’s eye to the important subject in the most natural way.

-The composition of the frame is understood as the general unity of the image, that is, the ratio of the horizon line, objects, light and color, which is pleasing to the eye and gives the frame structure a convincing sound and integrity.
+The composition of the frame is understood as the general unity of the image, that is, the ratio of the horizon line, objects, light, and color, which is pleasing to the eye and gives the frame structure a convincing sound and integrity.
 However, the individuality of perception does not always allow us to understand which composition can be called harmonious.
-The rule of thirds is one of the main techniques for achieving balance in a composition, as well as grabbing the viewer’s attention and directing it to a certain way of reading the frame.
+The rule of thirds is one of the main techniques for achieving balance in composition, grabbing the viewer’s attention, and directing it to a particular way of reading the frame.

 You may also like to read: Rules of Composition: 11 Best Compositional Rules in Photography.